yubeneko/Shooting_2D/README.md

    misrepresented as being the original software.
 3. This notice may not be removed or altered from any source distribution.

+I changed the id part of the binary.

 [SDL_ttf]

 SDL_ttf:  A companion library to SDL for working with TrueType (tm) fonts